ericwbailey/ericwbailey.website/source/writing/dont-use-custom-css-mouse-cursors.md

 ## Why using custom cursors is a bad idea

 One of the many modifications a person can make to their OS is changing the cursor.
-This can include increasing its size, as well as swapping it out for a more high contrast version (why high contrast isn’t the default is a separate post until itself).
+This can include increasing its size, as well as swapping it out for a more high contrast version (why high contrast isn’t the default is a separate post unto itself).

 These modifications allow a user to be able to perceive, and therefore use a cursor to interact with the OS and the apps it runs.